Ganienkeh

 The Ganienkeh Territory (Kanièn:ke, meaning Land of the Flint in Mohawk) is a Mohawk community located on about 600 acre near Altona, New York in the far northeast corner of the North Country.
 The community considers itself an "Independent North American Indian State".
-Established by an occupation of Mohawk warriors in the late 1970s, it is a rare case in which an Indigenous people reclaiming land from the United States seceded.
+Established by an occupation of Mohawk warriors in the late 1970s, it is a rare case in which an Indigenous people reclaimed land from the United States via secession.
 Issues of sovereignty and governmental relations have not been settled.

 History

 Origins

-In May 1974 traditionalist Mohawks repossessed land near Old Forge, New York, occupying Moss Lake, a girls' camp.
+In May 1974, traditionalist Mohawks repossessed land near Old Forge, New York, occupying Moss Lake, a girl's camp.
 They claimed the land under the concept that it had been part of their historic territory in the area, and that New York had made an illegal treaty in 1797 when purchasing land from their leader Joseph Brant.
 In their manifesto, compiled by Louis Karoniaktajeh Hall, it is stated that "Mohawk Land was lost in an earlier century by fraud and its possession by New York State and the State of Vermont constitute illegal usurpation.
 No deed signed by Joseph Brant and the New York State agent can extinguish the rights of the Mohawks to their own country.
 The native North Americans not only have the rights but are duty bound to correct the wrong committed by Joseph Brant and the New York State agents against the Mohawk Nation."
 Copies of the manifesto were sent to the United Nations and to President Richard Nixon.

 These Mohawk had left the Akwesasne, Kahnawake, and other reservations to rebuild traditional lives.
 The land dispute (as Altona residents and government objected to the Mohawk claim of sovereignty) has not been fully settled.
 The action was related to rising Native American activism, and specific land claims being filed against New York State by separate nations of the Iroquois.
 As allies of the defeated British, they had been forced to cede their historic lands to the state after the American Revolution, but the US Senate had never ratified the treaty, making it invalid under the constitution.
 Some believe that the 1794 Treaty of Canandaigua give the Iroquois nations continuing rights to land in the present-day state.
 The Oneida won a lands claim case, and others continued in negotiation in the late 20th century.

 At the same time, the founding of Ganienkeh was related to Mohawk local issues, as some families wanted to leave the reservation environment.
 They found it had problems with alcohol and substance abuse, among other issues.